 Alkek Library is a selective depository for U.S. and Texas government documents by receiving 60% of federal publications and a wide variety of state publications.

 The library also holds the University Archives, and the textbooks and curriculum materials approved by the Texas Education Agency for grades K-12.
-A new addition to the library is eCommons@TxState an institutional repository, or digital collection, of the intellectual output of Texas State University.

 In May 1991 the Texas State University System Board of Regents approved the naming of the Texas State University Library building to honor Albert B. Alkek.
 In 1987 the Texas philanthropist, oilman, and rancher began funding scholarships to Texas State University (then SWT.)
 Graduates from the high schools in Medina and Bandera counties benefited from his generous support.
 Mr. Alkek, who died in 1995, had a long history of support of higher education across the state, and it was this commitment to educational access for students with financial need that led to his being given the President's Excellence Award in April 1990 by Dr. Jerome Supple.
 Mr. And Mrs. Alkek also established the Albert B. and Margaret Alkek Fund for Excellence to be used by the university to finance scholarships, establish research and equipment matching grants, expand program enhancement, and support new initiatives.